miltontony/wow/_posts/2015-06-10-virtualenv.md

 {% endhighlight %}

 See that we're still working with the latest version of Django (that's v1.8.2 not v1.5.2)?
 That's because a virtualenv will work across directories.
 This may seem obvious beacuse `ve2` is still there, but remember that *all* our virtualenvs are called `ve`, so our helpful litte tag `(ve)$` is not going to help us remember to switch virtualenvs in our day to day work.
 So always remember that if you're switching the repos that you're working in, deactivate your current virtualenv, navigate to the directory that you want to work with (and that contains the appropriate ve directory) and then run the activate command again.
-The deactivate command can be run no matter what directory you're in, but you must be in the directory with the virtualenv folder in order to activate it.
+The deactivate command can be run no matter what directory you're in, but you must be in the directory with the virtualenv folder, in order to activate it.

 {% highlight bash %}